 - Documentation of the trip’s purpose and the intent to arrive and leave the United States in accordance with the trip

 - Evidence demonstrating that prior arrangements have been made to cover trip expenses and routes must be provided

-- Proof of ability to cover travel and related expenses, whether individually or through a party outside of the United States
+- Proof of ability to cover travel and related expenses, whether individually or through a party outside the United States

 - Proof that the applicant agrees to not accept any form of employment in the United States while visiting and can only conduct business for the previously approved employer

 - Applicants are advised to bring any form of documentation that constitutes proof of legitimacy to improve their chances of being approved